 - A. If you have more than one child, how would you define the relationship between your children? - B. If you are a parent of one child and are considering adding another child to your family or are awaiting the arrival of another child, what do you want your children's sibling relationships to look like?

-on:
+Refi ection:

-oup discussion notes:
+Group discussion notes:

-•
+1